SiteSpect Implementation Troubleshooting

 How can I tell that my site traffic is routing through SiteSpect?

-The presence of RTSS header indicates that traffic is being routed through SiteSpect.
+The presence of the RTSS response header indicates that traffic is being routed through SiteSpect.
+RTSS means “Routed Through SiteSpect.”
+If that header is missing, the request/response did not route through SiteSpect.

 Can we access the original page that our origin is serving even when 100% of our site traffic is routing through SiteSpect?